Sahasrajit123/Sahasrajit123.github.io/_pages/research.md

 - **Differential Privacy with Multiple Selections**

-    * **Objective** We consider a scenario where a user sends a differentially private query to the server and propose a "multi-selection" architecture in which the server returns multiple items, allowing the user to choose the best fit.
+    * **Objective:** We consider a scenario where a user sends a differentially private query to the server and propose a "multi-selection" architecture in which the server returns multiple items, allowing the user to choose the best fit.
 When the user's feature is one-dimensional, we demonstrate that adding Laplace noise is an optimal mechanism, with the error decreasing inversely with the number of recommended items $k$.
     * **Authors:** Ashish Goel<sup>*</sup>, Zhihao Jiang<sup>*</sup>, Aleksandra Korolova<sup>*</sup>, Kamesh Munagala<sup>*</sup> and Sahasrajit Sarmasarkar<sup>*</sup>
     * [Paper](https://arxiv.org/abs/2407.14641) submitted to [ITCS 2025](http://itcs-conf.org/).